 For fishing, you want a GoPro that’s versatile and rugged – which pretty much means that any current GoPro model will fit the bill.

-The Hero4 Silver, Hero5 and Hero6 can all film in 1080p at 60fps, and all have a touch LCD screen on the back, so you can see what you’re filming, and playback any photos and videos straight away.
+And they all have a touch LCD screen on the back, so you can see what you’re filming, and playback any photos and videos straight away.
 So any of these models will be great for filming your fishing trip.

 2. Get some slow-motion shots

-Casts and catches can look great when slowed down, so try to capture a few different slow motion shots for dramatic effect.
+Casts and catches can look great when slowed down, so try to capture a few different slow-motion shots for dramatic effect.

 If you plan out any slow-motion shots, shoot in the highest frame rate possible, as this will mean your video is still smooth and high quality when slowed down.